calliecameron/mint-encrypted-install/README.md

 erase the whole disk (no dual boot), and also leaves the `/boot` partition unencrypted.
-If you want to encrypt everything including `/boot`, or want to install any sort of encrypted system alongside another OS for dual boot, you have to configure the bootloader and initramfs manually -- which is time-consuming and easy to get wrong.
+If you want to encrypt everything including `/boot`, or want to install any sort of encrypted system alongside another OS for dual boot [1], you have to configure the bootloader and initramfs manually -- which is time-consuming and easy to get wrong.
 This script guides you through the process, and automates as many of the commands as possible, making it much easier to set up.